intel/sawr/sawr_description/hardware/Assembly/INSTRUCTIONS.md

   * [Wheel 3D Assembly]("http://a360.co/2agnle2)

 Wheels are assembled from five layers of laser cut components.
-The outer profile of the wheel has a 갾U갿 shape to capture an O-ring tire, which is also used as a belt drive.
+The outer profile of the wheel has a 혖gU혖h shape to capture an O-ring tire, which is also used as a belt drive.
 Note that the center layer is 3mm thick, and all other layers are 2mm thick.
 The total wheel thickness is 11mm.